OpenSaasAU/keystone-nextjs-auth/README.md

 # Keystone next auth
-This package that enables the adition of social auth to keystone-6.
+This package that enables the addition of social auth to keystone-6.

 ## Contents